AlfonsoAlik/EFCOS-MMDA-File/README.md

 # A Comparative Study Using Machine Learning and Flood Data to Predict Floods
-This is my undergraduate thesis which I did along with two of my groupmates in Ateneo de Naga University
+This is my undergraduate thesis which I did along with two of my groupmates in Ateneo de Naga University.
 ## objective
 Do a comparative study of machine learning algorithms to predict river and urban flood height using weather data and flood reports from various local government agencies in the Philippines.